 2. Dealing with In-laws and Other Family Members

-Creating your first memories as a married couple is an exciting time, but there are times when the closest people in your lives get in the way.
+Creating your first memories as a dua to get married person couple is an exciting time, but there are times when the closest people in your lives get in the way.
 If you have ever had to deal with nosy and demanding in-laws, you will know the struggle.

 Adjusting to in-laws can be a hassle.
 They may have unreasonable expectations about how you handle your marriage and even when to have kids.
 These can build up tension not just between you and your in-laws, but also between you and your spouse.